sarina/export-gh-issues/README.md

 Additionally, the following two fields are returned as nested json (if json output is chosen) or as a flattened list (if csv output is chosen): "labels" and "assignees"

-See "example_output/" folder for some sample outputs.
+See "sample-output/" folder for some sample outputs.

-### Remaining TODOs:

-* The script could be made more flexible by forcing users to specify ORG/REPO.
-However I'm lazy and my use case is only in one org right now.